PawelLipski/docker-ci-blog/blog.md

 We're just doing more sanity checks like whether variables are defined (`check_var`) and whether there are any uncommitted changes (`git diff-index`).
 Also, we don't attempt to push the freshly-built image to Docker Hub since we can rely on a local build cache instead.

-As you remember from the previous sections, our entire setup assumes that the git-machete directory from the host is mounted as a volume inside the Docker container.
+As you remember from [the previous sections](https://medium.com/virtuslab/TODO), our entire setup assumes that the git-machete directory from the host is mounted as a volume inside the Docker container.
-The problem is that, unless explicitly told otherwise, every command in the Docker container is executed with root user privileges.
+The problem is that every command in the Docker container is by default executed with root user privileges.
-By default, any file that might be created by the container inside a volume will be owned by root not only in the container... but also in the host!
+As a result, any new file that the container creates inside a volume will be owned by root not only in the container... but also in the host!
-This leads to a very annoying experience: all the files that are usually generated by the build (like `build/` and `dist/` directories in case of Python, or `target/` for JVM tools) will belong to root:
+This leads to a very annoying experience: all the files that are usually generated by the build (like build/ and dist/ directories in case of Python, or target/ for JVM tools) will belong to root:

 ![root owned folders](root-owned-folders.png)

 If only Docker had an option to run commands as a non-root user...

-Let's take a look again at [ci/tox/Dockerfile](https://github.com/VirtusLab/git-machete/blob/master/ci/tox/Dockerfile), this time the bottom part:
+Let's take a look at [ci/tox/Dockerfile](https://github.com/VirtusLab/git-machete/blob/master/ci/tox/Dockerfile) again, this time at the bottom part:
 ```dockerfile
 # ... git & python setup - skipped ...